kristenmaskery/bikesharing/README.md

 •	A majority of these users rent their bike for approximately 5-6 hours at a time.
 •	It is also indicated that for the month of August the peak ride time was on Thursday’s between 5:00 – 6:00pm.

-For visualizations of this analysis, please follow the link below:
+For visualizations of this analysis, please follow the link:
 [link to dashboard](https://public.tableau.com/profile/kristen7331#!/vizhome/CitiBikeAnalysis_16066995919780/CitiBikeAnalysis?publish=yes "link to dashboard")

 ## Summary